Blind (rapper)

 Franco Popi Rujan (born 13 January 2000), better known as Blind, is an Italian rapper.
-He rose to fame in late 2020, when he took part in the fourteenth series of Italian talent show X Factor, finishing in third place and achieving commercial success with the single "Cuore nero".
-The said single peaked at number 2 on the FIMI Single Chart and was certified platinum, denoting 70,000 equivalent units.
+He rose to fame in late 2020, when he took part in the fourteenth edition of Italian talent show X Factor, finishing in third place and achieving commercial success with the single "Cuore nero".
+The said single peaked at number 2 on the FIMI Single Chart and was certified platinum, denoting equivalent units.

-Biography
+Life and career

 Blind was born to Romanian parents in Perugia and grew up in Ponte San Giovanni, a frazione of his hometown.
 After going through family issues, he cut ties with his father.
 He left school at the age of 15, and he admitted he later dealt and used drugs.
 Inspired by American artists whose lyrics described the suburbs they lived in, Blind started playing music at the age of 16.
 During his adolescence, he was charged multiple times for theft and brawl.
 The Juvenile court entrusted him to the association "Risorse & Talenti", which helped him to pursue his musical goals.

 He chose to perform under the pseudonym "Blind", because "it means not looking at barriers, criticism, and everything that can hinder you".
 Since 2017, he started releasing songs online, including the track "Sotto 'sti palazzi".
 His first music video was self-produced, with financial help from his friends who collected money to support his music.
 In 2019, he released the single "Classe 2000", featuring Italian rapper Vacca.
 He also performed as an opening act for Italian rappers such as Izi, Rkomi, Tedua, and Drefgold.

 During the summer of 2019, while working as a barman in Marina di Massa, he met Maurizio Laudicino, Pistoia Basket 2000's head of marketing.
 As a result, Blind composed and recorded the song "Jordan", filming a music video together with the basket team and performing the song live in Piazza del Duomo, Pistoia, as well as at PalaCarrara, during the season's opening match.